UK - National Institute for Health and Care Excellence (NICE) Issues MedTech Innovation Briefing on 'Trublood®- Prostate' for Precision Non-invasive Prostate Cancer Diagnosis Described by Experts as a 'Game Changer'

 - One expert said that Trublood®-Prostate has the potential to increase the diagnostic precision for people with serum PSA values in the intermediate range (i.e. between 4 -10)."

 Trublood®-Prostate is a non-invasive, blood-based liquid biopsy for diagnostic triaging of individuals with an elevated risk of prostate cancer.
 It detects Prostate-speciﬁc Circulating Ensembles of Tumor Associated Cells (C-ETACs), which are ubiquitous in the blood of individuals with prostate cancer and undetectable in healthy individuals or patients with benign prostate conditions.
 It has an accuracy of 99.50% to detect Prostate Adenocarcinoma, a sensitivity of 100% and a specificity of 99.33%.
-The test will be available in India from August 2021 at Rs.
-Rs.
-27,500/-.
+The test will be available from August 2021 at about Euro 810.

 Over 4.4 million prostate biopsies are performed annually worldwide.
 Of these, approximately 75% of cases of prostate cancer are retrospectively deemed unnecessary because of confounding benign prostatic conditions.
 Thus, approximately 3.3 million of all prostate biopsies are avoidable.
 Prostate biopsies are not free from procedural risks and precise diagnosis before any biopsy would be easy on the patient.
 Reduction in number of biopsies also indicates a significant reduction of burden on the cancer management expenses and infrastructure, reduced waiting times and reduced referrals.

-Dr Tim Crook, Medical Oncologist, Broomfield Hospital said that, "Trublood®-Prostate is an innovative, non-invasive test for prostate cancer that offers unprecedented sensitivity and specificity without the risks and morbidity associated with tissue biopsy.
-The utility of Trublood®-Prostate clearly demonstrates the potential of CETAC-based technology for the early detection of multiple other cancer types with implications in cancer diagnosis and screening."
+Dr Tim Crook, Medical Oncologist, Broomfield Hospital, Chelmsford (UK) said that "Trublood®-Prostate is an innovative, non-invasive test for prostate cancer that offers unprecedented sensitivity and specificity without the risks and morbidity associated with tissue biopsy.
+The utility of Trublood®-Prostate clearly demonstrates the potential of CETAC-based technology for the early detection of multiple other cancer types with implications in cancer diagnosis and screening".

 About Datar Cancer Genetics